rmello4d/TheSustainableDeveloper/a_first_example.md

 # A first Example

-These last 25 years showed me that developers have yogi and artist capabilities to a surprising levels.
-Let me suggest further that we can refine these capabilities to a new higher level if explored under different lens.

-A real example ?

 Let’s get something simple such as my personal guidelines for writing this particular book.
 I decided to commit myself to the following rules while in front of my computer :

 1.